justAcoderguy/OrderBook-Visualization/Readme.md

 #### How?
 I've used **Plotly Dash** in python to achieve this goal of visualization coupled with a bit of css ( again, through Dash itself ).
-The data is coming in from **Binance REST API** and refreshes every 3s ( set by me ) - *my goal here was processing the data and visualizing it not ultra low latency*
+The data is coming in from **Binance REST API** and refreshes every 3s ( set by me ) - *my goal here was processing the data and visualizing it, not ultra low latency*
 The data is processed using **pandas** dataframes.

 #### Why?